-If a pupil is not able to self-regulate and manage their feelings and emotions, then positive handling may be required.
+If a pupil is not able to self-regulate their emotions and places themselves, others, school property or the good order of the school at risk, then positive handling may be required.
 The techniques and procedures used are in accordance with PRICE Training (Protecting Rights in a Caring Environment), DfE guidelines and the School's Positive Handling Policy.
 All incidents of positive handling are recorded on CPOMs and parents/carers informed.
 Staff may employ positive handling as a last resort if: